-Students identify how human desires can lead people to contemplate the meaning and purpose of life, providing examples of how Catholics come to know God, and by doing so, address important questions about the meaning and purpose of life.
-Students will recall the Christian belief and teachings about how God creates each person with a conscience that calls them into a personal and loving relationship with Him.
-They will explore how people who are created in God’s own image and likeness can contribute to God’s ongoing work of creation and identify how Jesus, the Son of God, shows people how to bring creation to fulfilment and offers salvation.
+Year Ten students identify how human desires can lead people to contemplate the meaning and purpose of life.
+They provide examples of how Catholics come to know God, and by doing so, address important questions about the meaning and purpose of life.
+Students recall the Christian belief that God creates each person with a conscience that calls them into a personal and loving relationship with God.
+They explore the Judeo-Christian beliefs about God’s original plan for creation and describe how people who are created in God’s own image and likeness can contribute to God’s ongoing work of creation.
+They identify how Jesus, the Son of God, shows people how to bring creation to fulfilment and offers salvation.

-Students will describe how the Church is One Body in Christ, focused on the Gospel message of the life and mission of Jesus.
-They describe how Jesus is ever present with his Church and how the life of Jesus and his mission as priest, prophet and king, offers guidance and support to all people and identify how people who choose to share in the Gospel message are guided by the Spirit.
-They research Christian vocation as a call for spiritual discernment and describe how Christians develop the influence of the Spirit’s gifts in their lives, through daily prayer and worship, through their participation in liturgies and the Sacraments.
+Students describe how the Church is One Body in Christ, focused on the Gospel message of the life and mission of Jesus.
+They describe how Jesus is ever present with his Church and how the life of Jesus and his mission as priest, prophet and king, offers guidance and support to all people.
+Students identify the Christian belief in the Holy Spirit and describe how people who choose to share in the Gospel message are guided by the Spirit.
+They research Christian vocation as a call for spiritual discernment.
+Students describe how Christians develop the influence of the Spirit’s gifts in their lives, through daily prayer and worship, through their participation in liturgies and the Sacraments.

 This is an enjoyable practical course which allows students to specialise in the studio area of sculpture.
 Students will explore creative sculptural activities that encourage personal fulfilment through designing, making and evaluating three dimensional artworks.
 They will use a variety of sculptural mediums, techniques and technologies to produce artworks and use and adapt visual art language and artistic conventions in the design and production of their artwork.
 Students will extend their knowledge of art practices and use their